Health and Safety

 Campus Security and ID

-Our University Security team has a really important role in keeping our community safe, and during the current pandemic that includes making sure that everyone is abiding by COVID-19 regulations.
+Our University Security team has a really important role in keeping our community safe.
 This will sometimes involve having to identify if people on campus are part of our University community or not.

 It is a requirement for students to show identification to a University staff member if asked.
 This can be any form of identification but carrying your campus card with you at all times means that you can quickly and easily show not just who you are but that you are a University of Reading student.